bijuthottathil/AzureMigrate/README.md

 ![Uploading image.png…]()

-Unfortunatley, due to cost in personal subscription, I could not complete pending steps.
-I was very close to complete migration.
-Around 6 hours I spend so far
+Unfortunatley, due to the shortage of 600GB space in replica VM, I could not complete pending steps.
+I will be doing pending steps in few days